 3. Click Stop when you're done

-Sometimes, when you share your screen, you see the screen tiling in a mirror effect.
 This is because you've chosen the same tab as the classroom as the screen to share instead of another app or tab.

 Remember to take care with selecting which browser tab or application you'd like to share before clicking on the Share button.
+See the 'How to share your screen' for the expected experience.

 Screen sharing tips and notes: